Home

 Serve immediately with fries and coleslaw.

-If you want to use this coating for chicken pieces, then the secret to getting the lovely juicy result (that you get in the famous southern fried chicken places) is to pressure cook the pieces of chicken for about 6 minutes - that cooks and plumps up the chicken pieces - then shallow fry for 3 to 4 minutes or deep fry for 2 minutes.
+If you want to use this coating for chicken pieces, then the secret to getting the lovely juicy result (that you get in the famous southern fried chicken places) is to pressure cook the pieces of chicken for about 6 minutes - that cooks and plumps up the chicken pieces - then shallow fry, turning for 3 to 4 minutes or deep fry for 2 minutes until the coating is golden and crispy.
+The chicken has been cooked by the pressure cooker and all you are doing by frying, is cooking the southern fried chicken coating.